wladOSnull/SSITA_DevOps_3/RUNBOOK.md

   - dashboard-port: 3010
   ```

 Visit *SensuGo* on http://ip:dashboard-port, input login/pass from *sensu-backend init* command.
-Also you can check *SensuGO* healthby:
+Also you can check *SensuGO* health by:

   ```bash
   # default port is 8080 but in our case 8090